yogitasn/Springboard-Data_Pipeline/README.md

 This project is Data pipeline mini project.

 ## Description
 A basic pipeline created using Python and SQL skills.
-Functions are developed to connect to MYSQL database, create tables and load third-party Sale tickets data.
-Query is used to fetch the records programmatically for the most top-selling tickets for the past month and finally displayed in user friendly format.
+Functions are developed to connect to the MYSQL database, create tables, and load third-party Sale tickets data.
+A query is used to fetch the records programmatically for the most top-selling tickets for the past month and finally displayed in a user-friendly format.

 ## Technologies